“The effects of technology on children are complicated, with both benefits and costs,” reads a passage from Psychology Today.

 The presence of tech is not the problem, however, but instead the presence of too much technology is to blame.

 Look at Minecraft, an online video game in which kids are encouraged to build and explore while helping (or scheming against) online friends.
 Many children who play this game can spend hours working on a castle or ship, purposefully placing each digital block to create their masterpiece, much in the way that kids used to play with Legos.
+It is a poster child for how to develop creativity in kids with technology.

 With Minecraft, the only limit you have with building and creating is yourself.
 With enough commitment, you can create virtually anything — making games of that scope valuable tools in exercising your child’s creative potential.